vigneshwaran046/CODTECH-Task1/README.md

 Figma – For designing the UI and UX, creating wireframes, and prototyping the website.

 <h3>Key Insights</h3>
-Here are some key insights from your portfolio website project:

 1. **User-Centric Design**: Prioritizing user experience through intuitive navigation and clear layout significantly enhances the effectiveness of the portfolio.
 2. **Consistency in Branding**: A cohesive design with consistent color schemes and typography reinforces your personal brand and professional image.